ofcold/qr-code/README.md

 ## License

-This software is released under the (MIT license)[https://opensource.org/licenses/MIT].
+This software is released under the [MIT license](https://opensource.org/licenses/MIT).